arcsysu/SYSU-ARCH/docs/LAB6/A simple and interesting LAB about cache/Modify config files.md

 at `GTX480S` L1 cache is sector.

 {: .question}
-> What is sector cache?
+> a.
+What is sector cache?

 ACCEL-SIM provide predefined output colleciton configs,we want to generate output for `L2_total_cache_accesses` and `L1D_total_cache_miss_rate`.